 (1) Injection time

 Injection time includes injection melt filling time and pressure holding time.
-Injection mold filling time refers to the time taken by the screw to move forward quickly to push the plasticized melt into the mold and fill the cavity, generally 3 to 5 seconds.
-For products with high melt viscosity and fast cooling rate, fast injection should be used to reduce the melt filling time.
+The Injection mould filling time refers to the time taken by the screw to move forward quickly to push the plasticized melt into the mold and fill the cavity, generally 3 to 5 seconds.
+For products with high melt viscosity and fast cooling rate, the fast injection should be used to reduce the melt filling time.